 ~ This post contains affiliate links.
 Click here for my full disclosure policy. ~

 Sometimes you just need a break though – a change of scenery may be just what you need, especially during those tough early years of parenting.
-Travelling with young children is a whole different experience to travelling as an adult couple, your eyes and world are opened up to a whole new host of experiences and you could even have some fun!
+Travelling with young children is a whole different story to travelling as an adult couple, your eyes and world are opened up to a whole new host of experiences and you could even have some fun!

 So here are my 3 P’s to get you going:

 - POSITIVE PEP TALK : it’s all about your attitude.
-You CAN do this and you WILL enjoy it.
 Think of the benefits of exploring new places with your family: Spending extended periods of time one on one time with your little one on your lap in a plane is a rare opportunity to cherish (actually that’s not a sarcastic remark).
 You make friends when you travel with kids because they are cuter than you are and therefore great conversation starters.
 There may be obstacles to overcome but if you start as you mean to go on, having a positive attitude, you have a better chance of enjoying the whole experience.

 - PREPARATION IS KEY : plan ahead very well.
 Write lists and put them in a visible place so they won’t get lost.
 Double check transport details and passports.
 Don’t allow your child to pack their own carry-on luggage as they always pack too much and then you have the pleasure of carrying their bag.
 Bring spare zip-lock baggies and baby wipes – essential travel items.
 For boredom busting pack a selection of small paperback books and toys (eg magnetic doodle board, water painting book, sticker books).